 What is Block Storage?

 Block storage is the oldest and simplest form of data storage.
-Here, data is stored in fixed-sized chunks called — you guessed it — ‘blocks’.
+Block storage stores data in fixed-sized chunks called — you guessed it — ‘blocks’.
 By itself, a block typically only houses a portion of the data.
 The application makes SCSI calls to find the correct address of the blocks, then organizes them to form the complete file.
-Because the data is piecemeal, the address is the only identifying part of a block – there is no metadata associated with blocks.
-This structure leads to faster performance when the application and storage are local, but can lead to more latency the further apart they are.
+Because the data is piecemeal, the address is the only identifying part of a block — there is no metadata associated with blocks.
+This structure leads to faster performance when the application and storage are local, but can lead to more latency when they are farther apart.
 The granular control that block storage offers makes it an ideal fit for applications that require high performance, such as transactional or database applications.

 For additional overviews on object storage, read our previous blog post in this series, “Object Storage vs File Storage.”

 For a clearer side-by-side comparison of block storage vs object storage, take a look at the table below: